Dissipative processes at the acoustic horizon: Conclusions

-Our approach makes clear that the viscosity arises from the thermal (Hawking) phonon emission associated to the horizon entanglement entropy, shedding light \mc{on its geometrical origin and} on how viscosity acts as an effective coupling between background (metric) perturbations and the acoustic horizon. \mc{This perspective helps conceptualizing proper analogue experiments, where the saturation of the KSS bound can be explored in controllable manners.
+Our approach makes clear that the viscosity arises from the thermal (Hawking) phonon emission associated to the horizon entanglement entropy, shedding light on its geometrical origin and on how viscosity acts as an effective coupling between background (metric) perturbations and the acoustic horizon.
+This perspective helps conceptualizing proper analogue experiments, where the saturation of the KSS bound can be explored in controllable manners.
 For example, the simplest situation can be envisioned to be that of a Bose-Einstein condensate in effectively 2D circular geometry~\cite{Chin2019}, by impressing a fluid (or, equivalently, a sound) velocity profile according to~\eqref{eq:vx} and Fig.~\ref{fig:horizon_tilted}.
-The entropy density could be measured as in~\cite{Chin2019}.
-As to the bulk and shear viscosities, they could be inferred via their effect on the horizon: in our understanding, $\zeta_\text{eff}$ displaces it by shrinking the supersonic region, while $\eta$ restores its position by reducing the horizon tilting in Fig.~\ref{fig:horizon_tilted}.
-In such experiments, our derivation can help disentangling interaction-driven and geometric originated effects.}
+In any case, a precise experimental test of our findings requires local measurements of entropy density and viscosity.
+The former may be achieved by employing recent local-thermometry techniques based on radio-frequency spectroscopy via the fluctuation-dissipation theorem, as first proposed in~\cite{PhysRevLett.125.113601}.
+The latter may be obtained by the method earlier proposed in~\cite{PhysRevLett.115.020401}, where the local shear viscosity is obtained by an appropriate inversion of the cloud-averaged viscosity.
+A combination of local-thermometry techniques and space-dependent two-fluid equations from microscopic time-dependent density functional theory~\cite{CHIOFALO1998188} could also be envisioned.
+In such experiments, our derivation can help disentangling interaction-driven and geometric originated effects.
+Since there exist peculiar BH realizations that violate the KSS bound~\cite{Kats:2007mq, Brigante:2007nu, Feng:2015oea, Brito:2019ose, Bravo-Gaete:2020lzs}, it would be interesting to check whether one of the proposed geometries could be emulated by a gravitational analogue system. \\

+\textit{Acknowledgments -} We thank M.~Bravo, L.~Lepori, S.~Liberati, C.~Manuel, A.~Trombettoni and W.~Unrhu for useful comments and suggestions. \\M.L.C. acknowledges support from the National Centre on HPC, Big Data and Quantum Computing—SPOKE 10 (Quantum Computing) and received funding from the European Union Next-GenerationEU—National Recovery and Resilience Plan (NRRP)—MISSION 4 COMPONENT 2, INVESTMENT N. 1.4—CUP N. I53C22000690001.
+This research has received funding from the European Union’s Digital Europe Programme DIGIQ under grant agreement no. 101084035.
+M.L.C. also acknowledges support from the project PRA\_2022\_2023\_98 “IMAGINATION”, from the MIT-UNIPI program, and in part by grants NSF PHY-1748958 and PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).